| The cult of Pashupati is an ancient one. The Gopals, who were cow herders and

 Nepal, the temple was at once a five-story structure.
 The present two-story

+structure was built in the seventeenth century.
 The temple is square in shape.
 Many decorative and functional structures were

 added to it from time to time.
 The temple courtyard is full of shrines of